Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

 \begin{rem} Let $x_0\to x_1$ be a change of basepoint.
 The induced isomorphism between $B(W)$ and $\pi_1(X/W,W.x_1)$ maps braided reflections to braided reflections. \end{rem}

-Lastly, we give the definition of a particular element in $B(W)$, which plays a particular role when considering centers and centralizers. \begin{definition}(\cite[Notation 2.3]{bmr}) The \nit{full-twist} is the homotopy class in $B(W)$ of the loop
+Lastly, we give the definition of a particular element in $B(W)$, which plays an important role when considering centers and centralizers. \begin{definition}\cite[Notation 2.3]{bmr} The \nit{full-twist} is the homotopy class in $B(W)$ of the loop

 It lies inside $P(W)\cap Z(B(W))$. \end{definition}